SCCapstone/Delta/README.md

 This is where we will put deployment steps.

 # Testing
+Testing the Delta application includes dozens/hundreds of unit tests plus behavioral testing.
+To accomplish this, we use a combination of testing libraries, which are listed below under the next heading.

+## Testing Technology
+For behavioral tests we use [Jest](https://reactjs.org/docs/testing.html).

+For unit tests we use the standard Django testing framework.
+You can read more on that [here](https://docs.djangoproject.com/en/4.1/topics/testing/overview/)

+### Unit tests:
+All unit tests are found in the delta directory `/Delta/delta_web/delta`

+To run the whole test suite, type `pipenv run python3 manage.py test`.
+From there the terminal will show what tests are found, what pass, and what warnings or errors are shown.
+You may also run individual unit tests or directories.

+Whole test suite: `pipenv run python3 manage.py test`

+Test directory: `pipenv run python3 manage.py test tests/`

+Unit test: `pipenv run python3 manage.py test [specific_test_name]` i.e. `pipenv run python3 manage.py test test_user_make_review_no_data`

+Unit tests run against APIs in the following directories:
+- accounts/
+- data/
+- organizations/
+- social/

 ### Behavioral tests:
 Behavioral tests are performed using [Jest](https://jestjs.io/).
 You can read more on how Jest is used with React [here](https://reactjs.org/docs/testing.html).